🔼The name Kenan: Summary

 - From the verb קנן (qanan), to weave into dynamic networks.

 Kenan is the son of Enosh, the son of Seth, the third son of Adam and Eve (Genesis 5:9).
-Apart from the mysterious Cainan, the name Kenan is used only once in the Bible, and that only in Genesis 5.
+Apart from the mysterious Cainan, the name Kenan is used only once in the Bible.
 We don't know what became of him, except that he died before the flood of Noah.

 However, through the apparently related name Kenite, Jones' Dictionary of Old Testament Proper Names notes a relation to the verb קנן (qinnen), meaning to make a nest (Isaiah 34:15).
-That way the name Kenan may mean Nester.
-Perhaps the cry of the eagle reminded the Hebrews of lamenting.
-Perhaps the two have nothing to do with each other.
+That way the name Kenan may mean Nester, but again emphasizing the constructing rather than the perching.

-Perhaps thinking of the nest-making verb, NOBSE Study Bible Name List reads Fixed for both Cainan and Kenan, which fails to incorporate the signature dynamic nature of the verb.
+NOBSE Study Bible Name List reads Fixed for both Cainan and Kenan, which fails to incorporate the signature dynamic nature of the verb.